 You can spend your day playing in the river by tubing, kayaking or taking a ride on the bamboo raft.
 Both the staff and the accommodation are lovely.
 There is one restaurant on site and all of the food is enjoyable, but we especially loved the cashew chicken and the Asian salad.
 This is a nice break from the city and transportation is easily arranged through the hotel.

-1 Great Place to Eat: Blessed Food
+1 Great Place to Eat in Chiang Mai: Blessed Food

-This is a very simple, clean and low cost place to eat in Chiang Mai.
+Blessed Food is a very simple, clean and low cost place to eat in Chiang Mai.
 There is nothing fancy about it, but you will love the food.
 It is traditional Thai food at street food prices.
-There are only 8 tables in the restaurant, but they are almost always full.
+There are only 8 tables in the family-friendly restaurant, but they are almost always full.
 Blessed Food is located off of Nimman Road, about one block down on Soi 6.
 Try the cashew chicken; it is absolutely wonderful.